Ambassador Henry T. Wooster

 The U.S. deeply values its long history of cooperation and friendship with Jordan, with which it established diplomatic relations in 1949.
-The U.S. appreciates the special leadership role that Jordan plays in advancing peace and moderation in the region.
-The U.S. and Jordan share the mutual goals of a comprehensive, just, and lasting peace in the Middle East and an end to violent extremism that threatens the security of Jordan, the region, and the entire globe.
-The peace process and Jordan's opposition to terrorism parallel and indirectly assist wider U.S. interests.
-U.S. policy seeks to reinforce Jordan's commitment to peace, stability, and moderation.
+The U.S. appreciates the leadership role that Jordan plays in advancing peace and moderation in the region.
+The United States and Jordan share the mutual goals of a comprehensive, just, and lasting peace between Israel and the Palestinians, and an end to violent extremism that threatens the security of Jordan, the region, and the entire globe.
+The peace process and Jordan’s opposition to terrorism parallel and assist wider U.S. interests.
+U.S. policy seeks to reinforce Jordan’s commitment to peace, stability, and moderation.

 U.S. Assistance to Jordan

-The U.S. is Jordan’s single largest provider of bilateral assistance, providing over $1.7 billion in 2017, including $1.3 billion in bilateral foreign assistance and over $200 million in Department of Defense (DoD) support.
-In addition to bilateral foreign assistance, the U.S. has provided nearly $1.1 billion in humanitarian assistance to support Syrian refugees in Jordan.
+The United States is Jordan’s single largest provider of bilateral assistance, providing more than $1.5 billion in 2020, including $1.082 billion appropriated by the U.S. Congress to Jordan through USAID in the 2020 fiscal year budget, and $425 million in State Department Foreign Military Financing funds.
+The United States has also provided nearly $1.7 billion in humanitarian assistance to support Syrian refugees in Jordan since the start of the Syria crisis.
 In 2018, the U.S. and Jordan signed a non-binding Memorandum of Understanding (MOU) to provide $6.375 billion in bilateral foreign assistance to Jordan over a 5-year period, pending the availability of funds.
 The MOU reinforces the U.S. commitment to broaden cooperation and dialogue between the two countries in a variety of areas.
 Assistance programs contribute to a strong bilateral relationship centered on a stable, reform-oriented Jordan.

 Bilateral Economic Relations

-Qualifying Industrial Zones established by the U.S. Congress allow products to enter the U.S. duty-free if manufactured in Israel, Jordan, Egypt, or the West Bank and Gaza.
-The U.S.-Jordan free trade agreement (FTA), the U.S.’s first FTA with an Arab country, has expanded the trade relationship by reducing barriers for services, providing cutting-edge protection for intellectual property, ensuring regulatory transparency, and requiring effective labor and environmental enforcement.
-The U.S. and Jordan have an "open skies" civil aviation agreement; a bilateral investment treaty; a science and technology cooperation agreement; and a memorandum of understanding on nuclear energy cooperation.
-Such agreements bolster efforts to help diversify Jordan's economy and promote growth.
+The year 2020 marks the 20th anniversary of the U.S.-Jordan Free Trade Agreement (FTA), the first U.S. FTA with an Arab country.
+The FTA has helped diversify the Jordanian economy while growing bilateral trade between Jordan and the United States by over 800 percent since 2000.
+The agreement has expanded the trade relationship by reducing barriers for services, providing cutting-edge protection for intellectual property, ensuring regulatory transparency, and requiring effective labor and environmental enforcement.
+The United States and Jordan have an “open skies” civil aviation agreement; a bilateral investment treaty; a science and technology cooperation agreement; and a memorandum of understanding on nuclear energy cooperation.
+Such agreements bolster efforts to help diversify Jordan’s economy and promote growth.